Bookends for iOS User Guide

 Tap this button to manually add references or groups to your Bookends library.

-You can assign a rating of 1-5 stars, set the reference Type, and add information to the fields that constitute a reference.
+You can assign a rating of 1-5 stars, apply color labels, set the reference Type, and add information to the fields that constitute a reference.
 Note that name fields (e.g. Authors) ask you to enter each name one at a time.
 To ensure that the names sort correctly, they must be entered surname first, separated with a comma:

 If you sync with Bookends, you may find that institutional names end in a comma: